paulrougieux/biotrade/scripts/front_end/readme_front_end.md

     - "agg" which represents an aggregation of reporters

 ## product_list.csv
-Csv that contains the list of all products.
+Csv that contains the list of selected products.
 There are 3 columns:
 - `product_code`: FAO code of the product
 - `product_name`: name of the product
 - `key_product_flag`: 1 if the product is a key primary product; 0 otherwise